gitcoder-piyush/Internet-Speed-Test/README.md

 # Internet-Speed-Test
-Get uploading and downloading speed using python
+Get uploading and downloading speed on a click.